 Poised optimizes measurement.
 Its data comes from real conversations with real stakes, which makes it honest in a way practice data can never be.
 If your filler count drops across six weeks of actual standups, that's not a lab result -- that's the real skill improving.
 The limitation is the flip side of the same coin: you can't experiment in a real meeting.
 Nobody tries a bold new way of pushing back on their VP as an experiment.
 In real stakes, you default to your existing habits -- which is precisely why deliberate practice research, going back to K. Anders Ericsson's foundational work on expert performance, keeps finding that improvement comes from practice outside the performance, not accumulation of performances.

 Articulated optimizes reps.
-A scenario conversation is a place to try the assertive phrasing, fail, and run it again -- the thing you can never do in the actual meeting.
-The limitation is equally real: practice stakes aren't real stakes, and some of what makes speaking hard (the adrenaline, the specific person) only exists in the room.
-Our guide on the science behind speech anxiety covers why rehearsal transfers anyway -- and where it doesn't.
+A recorded scenario prompt is a place to try the assertive phrasing, review it, and run it again -- the thing you can rarely do in the actual meeting.
+The limitation is equally real: the app does not generate another person's reply, and practice stakes are not real stakes.
+Some of what makes speaking hard -- the adrenaline, the specific person, the unexpected follow-up -- only exists in the room.
+Our guide on the science behind speech anxiety covers why rehearsal can still help and where it does not substitute for live practice.

 The counter-intuitive part: if you only use Poised, you get very good information about a skill you're not actively training.
 Knowing your filler count went up last week doesn't by itself change the habit -- the same way a bathroom scale doesn't burn calories.
 And if you only use Articulated, you're training hard but measuring in the gym, not on the field.